How to Move a Hot Tub

 About 24 hours before moving day, you will want to drain the hot tub of all water.

 - Begin by unplugging the hot tub from the power source.
 Then gather the power cord.
-If your cord doesn't detach from the hot tub, you may want to secure it with a tie to ensure it doesn't move or get caught on anything during the move.
+If your cord doesn't detach from the hot tub, secure it with a tie so it doesn't move or get caught on anything during the move.
 If it does disconnect, store it in a safe place during the move.

 - Using a screwdriver, open the drain panel and attach your garden hose to the hot tub's drainage spout.
 Place the other end of the hose wherever you'd like the water to drain.
 Turn the valve and drain the water.